Njugen/Tab-Manager/README.md

 ### Why can I not find this plugin in Chrome Web Store/Firefox AMO?

 For the time being, this plugin is meant for my own personal use and is also part of my portfolio.
-I will publish it to the stores at a later time (a Mozilla [verified package for Firefox](firefox-prod-plugin.xpi) can be installed for personal use from the Release page (v1.0.1).
-An equivalent package for Chrome/Edge does not exist at the moment, so consider installing the dev package in these browsers if you wish to use it).
+I will publish it to the stores at a later time.

+A [verified package](firefox-prod-plugin.xpi) signed by Mozilla can be installed in Firefox for personal use from the Release page (v1.0.1).
+An equivalent package for Chrome/Edge does not exist at the moment, so consider installing the dev package in these browsers if you wish to use it.

 ### Will there be any updates/new features?